Orders are usually posted within 3-5 working days. See Delivery and Returns for details.

 How I make a one-colour linocut print

-Below I've outlined each of the stages used to make my linocut prints.
+Below, I've outlined each stage used to make my linocut prints.
 Step-by-step details of specific prints can be found in the Studio Diary section of my blog.

 Inspiration

-I love spending time in nature.
+I love spending time in nature and the British countryside.
 I’m very lucky to live with so much beautiful countryside on my doorstep.
 The Yorkshire Dales, Yorkshire Coast, Yorkshire Wolds or North York Moors are all within easy reach.
 I make the most of this and go walking and cycling as much as I can.
-Holidays provide inspiration too and have in part become research trips.
-The Lake District and Scotland provide a very different landscape to draw from.
+Holidays provide inspiration too and, in part, have become research trips.
+The Lake District and Scotland offer very different landscapes to draw from.

-I’ve enjoyed photography since my childhood and now use this as a way to record ideas to work from back in my studio.
-If I find a view that just clicks, I’ll spend a long time taking photos from different viewpoints and soaking in the essence of what makes it so special to me.
+I’ve enjoyed photography since my childhood, and now use it to record ideas to work from in my studio.
+If I find a view that clicks, I’ll spend a long time taking photos from different viewpoints and soaking in the essence of what makes it so special to me.

 Sketching design concepts

-I often sketch concepts on paper as well as on my iPad.
+I often sketch concepts on paper and on my iPad.
 I find that sketching designs at the actual size on paper gives me a clearer idea of what marks are achievable at the scale I’ll be carving my lino.
-I tend to have more flow and a better quality of line when I sketch in real life.
-It also starts to get the muscle memory going when I carve the lino too.
+I tend to have more flow and better line quality when I sketch in real life.
+It also starts to build muscle memory as I carve the lino.
 It does make a big difference on long sweeping curves.
-Plus, it feels very odd drawing a pathway a lot one way and then carving it in reverse.
+Plus, it feels very odd to draw a pathway a lot one way and then carve it in reverse.

 Linocut prints are carved in reverse so that they print the correct way around.
-Overall, I reverse my photo inspiration and draw all my ideas in reverse from the beginning.
+Overall, I reverse my photo inspiration, drawing all my ideas from the beginning as a mirror.
 This helps build up muscle memory for when I come to carve the design into a lino block.

 To begin, I usually sketch ideas on Procreate on my iPad.
 I’m drawn to colour and shapes first.
-I guess this is my background, I worked as a surface pattern and product designer for 25 years before this.
+I guess this is my background; I worked as a surface pattern and product designer for 25 years before this.
 I like to get the general feel for a print before going into too much detail.
-It allows me to think about what I want the print to look like in terms of blocks of colour and not get too tied up in knots about how on earth I’m going to make it.
+It allows me to think about what I want the print to look like in terms of blocks of colour, without getting too tied up in knots about how on earth I’m going to make it.

 Planning

-I paint each colour onto a separate layer so that I can separate them out in Photoshop to make a rough plan.
-Once I have a rough plan, I sketch the design onto paper in more detail.
+I paint each colour onto a separate layer so I can separate them in Photoshop to create a rough plan.
+Once I have a rough plan, I sketch the design on paper in more detail.

 I often work on a few designs in a series at the same time.
-The main reason for this is so that I can see how they’ll look as a collection but also to speed up the test printing, ink mixing and printing of the final prints.
+The main reason is to see how they’ll look as a collection, and to speed up test printing, ink mixing, and printing the final prints.
 Using so many colours means it takes a long time to clean up all the inks and rollers.
-Not every print works and some end up in my ‘This is rubbish’ naughty corner!
+Not every print works, and some end up in my ‘This is rubbish’ naughty corner!

 Preparing the lino blocks

-When I started making linocut prints I used a synthetic lino called SoftCut as it’s easy to carve with beginners' tools.
-I bought a set of professional Pfeil lino tools with birthday money and swapped to using traditional artists' lino to make my linocut prints.
+When I started making linocut prints, I used a synthetic lino called SoftCut as it’s easy to carve with beginner's tools.
+I bought a set of professional Pheil lino tools with birthday money and switched to using traditional artists' lino to make my linocut prints.

 I cut pieces of lino, usually one for each colour to be printed.
 Accuracy is essential to achieve good registration.
-This is how each of the colours lines up within a print.
+This is how each colour lines up within a print.
 I have various tricks to make this easier.
 I use a registration device with Ternes Burton pins and tabs.
-The pins are attached to my registration device and the tabs are attached to my printing paper.
-Providing my lino blocks are cut and lined up accurately, they ensure that my printing paper lines up with each of the inked lino blocks.
-Often I mount my lino onto backing boards.
+The pins are attached to my registration device, and the tabs are attached to my printing paper.
+Providing my lino blocks are cut and lined up accurately, my printing paper lines up with each inked lino block.
+Often, I mount my lino onto backing boards.

 Carving each lino block

 Usually, I carve a separate lino block for each colour within a print.
-I carve the key block or most dominant feature into the first lino block.
-This is transferred onto subsequent lino blocks and in turn, each one of these is carved.
+I carve the key block, or the most dominant feature, into the first lino block.
+This is transferred onto subsequent lino blocks, and each one is carved in turn.
 Accurate registration is crucial.

-Within my set of Pfeil lino tools, I have 3 u-shaped gouges and 3 v-shaped gauges.
+Within my set of Pfeil lino tools, I have 3 U-shaped gouges and 3 V-shaped gouges.
 These give me a different quality of carving lines or marks.
-A u-shaped gauge is a softer more consistent line and a v-shaped gauge is a more organic varied line.
+A U-shaped gauge is a softer, more consistent line, and a V-shaped gauge is a more organic, varied line.

 Test printing

-The reason I prefer using the multi-block technique to make multi-coloured prints to the reduction method is that I can test print my designs before printing the finished prints.
+The reason I prefer the multi-block technique for multi-coloured prints over the reduction method is that I can test-print my designs before printing the finished prints.

 Mixing my ink colours

 For test printing, I mix my small amounts of ink quite roughly.
 Once I’m happy with my test prints, mix up a small batch of ink.
 I record the recipe in my colour book and keep any spare ink in a numbered pot.
-The great thing about oil-based inks is that they do stay wet in pots.
+The great thing about Hawthorn’s Stay Open oil-based inks is that I can keep spare ink for a long time.
+If I’m working on a series of prints, I’ll often use similar or the same colours in each lino print.

 Preparing the paper

 I buy acid-free paper in large sheets, which are torn to the right size.
-Terns Burton tabs are tapped to the back side of each sheet to help me line up each colour that I print.
+Ternes Burton tabs are taped to the back of each sheet to help me line up the colours I print.

 Printing each colour

-The inked-up lino block is placed into my registration device which is fixed to the bed of my etching press.
+The inked-up lino block is placed into my registration device, which is fixed to the bed of my etching press.
 An etching press is a flat bed that feeds between two adjustable-height steel rollers.
-Using a hand-turned press is still very much a manual process.
+Using a hand-turned press is still a very manual process.
+I call my Hawthorns etching press a glorified mangle!
+That’s because I originally found an old mangle with the intention of converting it into a printing press.
+However, a professional etching or roller press allows fine adjustments to the roller heights that my mangle does not.
 I still hand-burnish some prints or elements within a print with a wooden spoon.

 Drying prints

-Once each colour is printed I leave them to dry.
-They need to be bone dry before mounting, wrapping or framing.
+Once each colour is printed, I leave them to dry.
+They need to be bone dry before mounting, cello wrapping or framing.

 See more